Written by Liam and Aoife!

 ‘You can do it!’

 ‘You’re the reader!
 You’ll know!’
 She shuffled forwards me, face flushed, grabbed my hand.
 ‘Take me with you, right?’

 I examined a random book with my free hand.
 Flicked those pages with my thumb.
 I’d read hundreds if not thousands of stories in my life.
 Disappeared into them, adventured with their heroes, celebrated victories, cries tears at failures.
 How hard could this be?
 I could do it.
 I could.

 I closed my eyes, imagined the book on my father’s bedside table, envisaged myself and Aoife flying into a book and emerging, seconds later right there in his room and…

 Four hours of pathetic attempts at magic book travel had gone by.

 It was nearly 2pm.
 We were still in my dad’s office.
 We’d tried all Catherine’s writing advice.
 We’d tried standing on the books, putting them on our heads, closing our eyes, opening our eyes.
-We’d emailed two more authors for advice, but they hadn’t replied yet.
+We’d emailed another author and an English teacher friend of our Dad for advice, but they hadn’t replied yet.
 We’d even attempted to literally cover ourselves in books.
 Nothing worked.